Corey Dickerson Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in the league.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.99).
+- The Reds' 4.95 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds surrender the fifth-most home runs in baseball (114 total, 1.4 per game).
+- The Reds give up the fourth-most home runs in baseball (115 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.